AdobeDocs/workfront.en/help/manage-work/projects/project-finances/calculate-roi.md

 * `Project Budgeted Cost`:&nbsp;This is the total cost associated with the project as estimated when you first launch the project.

-  The `Budgeted Cost` uses the  `Budgeted Labor Cost`&nbsp;value which is calculated in the Resource Budgeting area of the Business Case and it takes into account the hours budgeted for your job roles in the *Resource Planner* and the Cost per Hour rate of each job role.
+  The `Budgeted Cost` uses the  `Budgeted Labor Cost` value which is calculated in the Resource Budgeting area of the Business Case and it takes into account the hours budgeted for your job roles in the `Resource Planner` and the Cost per Hour rate of each job role.
   For more information, see [Calculate Budgeted Cost](../../../manage-work/projects/project-finances/budgeted-cost.md).

 ## Locate the project Return on Investment (ROI)

-You can view the ROI value for a project in the following areas in *Workfront*:
+You can view the ROI value for a project in the following areas in `Workfront`:

 <ul>
  <li>In the Portfolio Optimizer&nbsp;if the project is associated with a portfolio<br><note type="note">